 Before Intuitive Eating, the act of baking itself would have caused me to binge.
 And brownie batter?
 I couldn’t bake brownies without consuming large quantities of the batter.
 I felt as though I couldn’t be trusted around the stuff.
 So for me, eating brownies, and eating brownies daily, was a an important step on my road to true health.
 By allowing myself to eat brownies when I wanted, brownies lost their power.
 I didn’t have to binge this forbidden food because it could be available to me when I desired.

 In Eating intuitively, we can learn to trust our bodies again.
 When food loses its emotional charge and all food becomes emotionally equal, we aren’t “bad” for eating brownies or “good” for eating a banana.
 We can instead enjoy food and our bodies by honoring our food preferences and accepting ourselves each and every time we sit down to eat.

 Making peace with food will not come overnight.
 No matter where you are, you are enough.
-If you find yourself struggling to break free from rigid food rules and feel like peace with food is impossible, you aren’t alone.
-Notice the negative thoughts that run through your mind about who you are and how you eat.
-Notice how this impacts you day to day.
+If you find yourself struggling to break free from rigid food rules and feel at peace with food is impossible, you aren’t alone.
+Take notice the negative thoughts that run through your mind about who you are and how you eat.
+Note how this impacts you day to day.
 Notice your desires and how you long for something different.
 Shame gains strength in silence; talk to a trusted friend or counselor about your experience.
 And remember, you don’t have to be anywhere other than where you are right now.
 There’s no such thing as failing at Intuitive Eating.